asyncapi/website/pages/blog/new-asyncapi-tools-page.md

 }
 ```

-This file structure should be used to insert your tool in website.
+This file structure should be used to insert your tool into the website.
 The fields specified above are explained below:

 - **`title`** - Specifies the title or name of the Tool.
-Remember this name will be used as official name of your tool in website.
+Remember this name will be used as the official name of your tool on the website.
 - **`description`** - Specifies the description of the tool you want to add.
 Make sure it should be precise, upto 30 words only.
 - **`links`** - Object which contains important links related to the tool.
   - **`websiteUrl`** - This is an optional field which specifies URL of the website of the tool.